gitee2github/digest-list-tools/README.en.md

   Generates digest lists from different sources, e.g. the RPM database, a RPM package or a directory;

-- upload_digest_lists:
+- manage_digest_lists:
-  Converts digest lists of arbitrary formats to the format supported by the kernel; it can also upload converted digest lists to the kernel;
+  Manages digest lists and converts digest lists of arbitrary formats to the format supported by the kernel;

 - verify_digest_lists:
   Verifies the integrity of digest lists;